 History of the Institute

-The Roslin Institute was established in 1993 as a wholly owned but independent institute of the Biotechnology and Biological Research Council.
+The Roslin Institute was established in 1993 as a wholly owned but independent institute of the Biotechnology and Biological Sciences Research Council.
 Its antecedents, however, go back to 1919 and are closely linked to animal genetics research at the University of Edinburgh.

 The Roslin Institute traces its origins to the establishment in 1919 of the Institute of Animal Genetics (IAG) by the University of Edinburgh.